 Many veterans want to work but find it difficult to be employed without having a negative impact on their VA-recognized health challenges.
 Here are three ways a veteran can have a job without aggravating existing health conditions.

 As human beings, we are wired for work.
 We are built for activity, productivity, socialization, and accomplishment.

-Having something that you do every day or three or more times a week that you can get a sense of accomplishment from is a hallmark of good health into our senior age, some psychologists and neurologists say.
+Having something that you do every day or three or more times a week that you can get a sense of accomplishment from is a hallmark of good health into our senior years, some psychologists and neurologists say.

 Most people would argue that they go to work because they have bills to pay, and that might be your primary reason for dragging yourself out of bed and into your workspace every day.